 Amount Per Serving: Calories: 743Total Fat: 34gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 24gCholesterol: 217mgSodium: 826mgCarbohydrates: 57gFiber: 10gSugar: 13gProtein: 56g

 Nutrition information is calculated automatically and isn’t always accurate.

 I don’t eat chicken, can I make this recipe without?

 Of course, this is commonly eaten in Turkey and Cyprus as a purely vegetarian dish.
 Leave out the chicken and use vegetable stock.
 It’s comforting but you may like something with some texture alongside, a nice crisp salad or similar.

-Can I make this pilaf in advance?
+Can I make Chicken and Chickpea Pilaf in advance?